 This is a partial shade plant with a zone hardiness of 5-9.
-It has pink blooms on a taller stalk in late summer, early fall.
-This plant has spread quite a bit in it's second year in my garden.
+It has pink blooms on a taller stalk in late summer or early fall.
+This plant has spread quite a bit in its second year in my garden.

 Snow on the Mountain, aka Bishop's Weed or Bishop's Goutweed

-This is the varigated version.
+This is the variegated version.
 There is also a solid green version.

-When I first moved into my home, one whole side of my house had this in it's garden.
-Because I knew how invasive this plant is, I used a chemical treatment to help kill it off.
-Then I used cardboard covered by mulch to smother future growth.
+When I first moved into my home, one whole side of my house had this in its garden.
+Because I knew how invasive this plant was, I used a chemical treatment to help kill it off.
+Then, I used cardboard covered by mulch to smother future growth.
 Four years later, it still peeks up in that area.
-Using cardboard as weed control is a great way to continue a none chemical weed prevention method.
+Using cardboard as weed control is a great way to continue a non-chemical weed prevention method.

 Lamium | Spotted Dead Nettle

-The flowers of this plant, along with the varigated leaves are pretty.
-It flowers all summer and I see many bees on it.
+The flowers of this plant, along with the variegated leaves, are pretty.
+It flowers all summer, and I see many bees on it.

 This is a mix of different sedums and looks so cute on a small rock wall.

 In my zone 5 area, this is an annual.
 But I like to grow it because of the different colors available.
-Many years I get a flat with mixed colors.
+For many years I have had a flat with mixed colors.
 This plant also does well as a houseplant.
-My plan is to propogate some of the stems in water and grow them as a houseplant this winter.
+My plan is to propagate some of the stems in water and grow them as a houseplant this winter.